KH-ReFined/KH-ReFined/README.md

 - KSX for his work on the MP Bar enhancement.
 - Denhonator for his work on Soft Reset, Volume Mute, and the location of 1FM RAM Saves.
 - Xeeynamo for the functions used to calculate the Save Checksum.
-- Dekirai for his immense testing.
+- Dekirai and RelaxedBatter for their immense testing.

 ### Kingdom Hearts 1
 - Denhonator for his work on Cutscene Skip.